EXCERPTS

 “I hope it brings them luck,” I said.

 We came to Haiti to cover a story.
-For Rosa and these kids, this story was their life.
+For Rosa and these kids, this wasn’t a story.

-We decided to film a reenactment of her trip to the market.
+We decided to shoot a reenactment of her trip to the market.
+It felt simple enough.

 She climbed onto a tap-tap.
-I joined her briefly in the back of the truck with the other passengers, camera rolling.
-At the next stop I jumped off and got into our jeep so I could shoot the truck approaching from another angle.
+I joined her briefly in the back with the other passengers, camera rolling.
+At the next stop, I hopped out and got into our jeep to shoot from different angles.

 Rosa lay on the ground, bleeding and unconscious.

 Blood seeped from her head.
-Her body was limp, but she was still breathing.
+Her body was limp but still breathing.

-The hospital was uninhabitable.
-Bloodstains covered the walls and floor.
+Inside the hospital, bloodstains covered the walls and floor.
 The smell of disinfectant and something worse spoiled every breath.
-There was no mattress, no bedding.
-It was stifling hot, yet a chill ran through me.

 “Patients must buy their own,” he said.

-I went to get them.
-Joanne stayed beside Rosa.
-Martin went to the German embassy to try to find better care.
-The educated elite who lived in gated communities didn’t use hospitals like this.
+I went to get the medicine.
+Joanne stayed by Rosa’s side.
+Marvin went to the German embassy looking for better care.
+The elite didn’t come here.

 Helpless, scared, and ashamed, I didn’t know what else to do.